ssreekanth2000/project3/report3.md

 We shall be using a general function which shall fit the data to the algorithm, give us metrics, use the testing data to make predictions and then plot a graph using the model.
 It shall also rank the importance of the variables.

+For each model, I shall report the CV scores, ave absolute error % along with the following graphs.

+1. In the first graph I shall plot the actual values with the projections overlayed on top, that shall helps quickly visualize the accuracy of the model.

+2. In the second, I shall graph the importance each of the features have been given by the model.

+3. We shall use the model to predict how the strength of the mixture changes with the amount of cement in it.
+We shall be using the same variables for all of the models to help compare them better.

 #### Linear regression